Would You Let Your Child Have a Mental Health Day

 If your child is already suffering from a mental health disorder, they may not have the resiliency to handle life events.
 And because of this, they may be more likely to have a mental health day or more frequent mental health days.

-For children with known mental health conditions, mental health days are a great start.
+For children with known mental or physical health conditions, mental health days are a great start.
 But you also need to make sure they are getting the necessary treatment if they’re experiencing stress.
 They can also talk to a therapist who can improve their coping skills.

 When is the time to have a mental health day?